Lifespan: 11 – 13 years

 Large breeds like the Anatolian Shepherd are most often prone to hip dysplasia, a condition that affects a dog’s hip socket.
 It’s considered a genetic condition since dogs are more likely to get hip dysplasia in their lifetime if their parents had it.
 While the condition is commonly diagnosed in senior dogs, it’s not uncommon for a dog of any age to be afflicted.

-The most standard course of treatment for hip dysplasia is surgery, depending on your dog’s health and the severity of the condition.
+Your veterinarian will make a decision to have hip dysplasia surgery based upon case severity, your dog’s size, age and activity level.
 A total hip replacement is recommended for generally healthy adult dogs impacted by hip dysplasia, but there are also a few other surgical options for dogs under 10 months old who show signs of the condition at their young age.
 Monitor your dog’s movements and be mindful of their health history and genetic predispositions.
 It’s best if your dog displays any joint issues that it is caught early. to make sure it can be caught early.

 Anatolian shepherds are prone to bloat due to their size and their large chest cavity.
 When a dog experiences bloat, their stomach fills with gas, potentially causing gastric dilatation and volvulus (GDV).
 This is a potentially fatal condition where the stomach inverts itself and restricts function.
 This requires an emergency vet visit that could be a costly expense toward saving your pup’s life.
 The cause of this condition is unknown, so being in tune with your dog’s behavior for early detection is key.